solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Origins/index.md

 A CDN topology distinguishes between your own origin servers and the on-edge servers of your CDN provider.
 The former contains the original version of your website while the latter hosts cached versions of some of its content.

-CDNs Origin are presented in the form of a table with the details such as origins, certificates, and CDN creator.
-You can open the CDN Origin page by clicking it.
+CDN Origins are presented in the form of a table with the details such as origins, certificates, and CDN creator.

 <img src="../../../../images/origins.jpg" alt="origins" style="width: 100%; display: block"></a>